Timer#

 Remaining time before next expiration#

-std::chrono::nanoseconds rem = timer.remaining();Interval of a periodic timer#
+std::chrono::nanoseconds rem = timer.remaining();Interval (periodic timers)#

 std::chrono::nanoseconds iv = timer.interval();Returns zero for one-shot timers or after cancellation.

-Check if the timer is one-shot#
+Check if one-shot#

 bool os = timer.oneShot();Clock type#